Dan Mai village on the Koh Chang east coast is found about 8km down from the second of the island’s ferry piers, Centrepoint.

-After passing the tiny sometimes open hostel, 2L Hostel, you reach the outskirts of Dan Mai at Siriporn Resort, 4 or so bright orange bungalows down by the sea.
+Heading down the coast from the ferries, you arrive on the outskirts of Dan Mai when you pass the entrance to the brand new resort Crown View Beachfront, with the tiny hostel, 2L Hostel opposite.
+Just around the next corner, the bightly coloured bungalows of Siriporn Resort sit down by the sea.
 This section also includes Fuengfah Hotel, cheap Thai style accommodation, a very good somtam restaurant with its chickens roasting on the spit at the front and another restaurant perched up on the hill at the back.

 Just behind the tiny fishing tackle shop, Elysian Pearl, a handful of modern villas, restaurant and pool, barely opened before the arrest and deportation to the States of its Swedish owner on alleged multi-million dollar fraud charges.
-Watch this space as to what happens next with the resort but for now it has been impounded pending the trial and investigation.
+Watch this space as to what happens next but it seems the resort is not now allowed to open pending the trial and investigation.
 Other local cheap Thai restaurants sit on the opposite side of the road.